At Any Price: Reception

 At Any Price received mixed to positive reviews.
-The film holds a 51% approval rating based on 104 reviews, with an average rating of 5.7/10, on review aggregator website Rotten Tomatoes.
-The website's critical consensus states, "At Any Price features a terrific performance from Dennis Quaid, and it offers further evidence of Ramin Bahrani's unique eye for detail, but film is weighted down by an overly melodramatic story."
-On Metacritic, the film has a 61 out of 100 rating based on 33 critics, indicating "generally favorable reviews".

 Film critic Roger Ebert gave the film 4 out of 4 stars, praising Bahrani for delving deep into the plot with layers and themes that communicate effectively and singling out Dennis Quaid's performance as his best as "a flawed man with selfish values, a man for whom business success has seemed desirable no matter what its human cost."

 Stephen Holden of The New York Times said that the performances of Quaid and Efron help deviate the film away from its credit straining plot twist, saying that they "drive them home in a movie that sticks to your ribs and stays in your head."
 Noel Murray of The A.V.
 Club gave the film a "C−", finding it a disappointment with its complex farmland plot being wasted with performances and dialogue "at the level of a Founders' Day pageant".
 Holden also noted that Bahrani's intention of making a mainstream film with substance will detract his usual audience, saying that "He's treating them like dolts by making a film that holds to the corniest aspects of Hollywood storytelling, interrupted by bullet points."